Appeals court reverses ruling blocking tribe’s casino bid

-BOSTON (AP) — A federal appeals court has reversed a lower court decision that had prevented a native American tribe on Martha’s Vineyard from building a gambling hall on the Massachusetts resort island.
+BOSTON (AP) — A native American tribe’s plans for a gambling hall on Martha’s Vineyard gained a second life Tuesday after a federal appeals court reversed a lower court decision blocking the long-sought project.

-The 1st U.S. Circuit Court of Appeal’s decision made public Tuesday ruled that the Aquinnah (ah-KWIH’-nah) Wampanoags exercise sufficient government powers on their lands to be considered a sovereign tribal nation that can conduct casino-style gambling under federal law.
+The decision made public Tuesday ruled the Aquinnah Wampanoag tribe exercises sufficient government powers on its lands to be considered a sovereign tribal nation that can conduct limited gambling under federal law without seeking local approvals.

-The tribe had appealed a 2015 decision by a district court judge in favor of the town of Aquinnah and the state, which had jointly taken the tribe to court to block the gambling development.
+In rejecting a key premise in the lower court ruling, the three-judge panel of the 1st U.S. Circuit Court of Appeal noted that the federally recognized tribe has established a housing program that’s built about 30 residential units, operates a health clinic and administers various education and social service programs for tribe members.

-The tribe proposed turning an unfinished community center on its land into a facility housing hundreds of electronic betting machines.
+It also has two rangers who enforce conservation policies and other tribal laws as well as a part-time judge, a range of ordinances and inter-government agreements with the town of Aquinnah.

 Most Read Stories